 Breaches of the Conflicts of Interest Policy.

-There is no evidence of identified breaches of the conflicts of interest policy in the last six months (as at 26 July 2017).
+There is no evidence of identified material breaches of the conflicts of interest policy in the last six months (as at 24 October 2017).
 A register of breaches is published here

 CCGs are required to submit and publish quarterly self-certifications to NHS England to confirm processes are in place to manage conflicts of interest, registers have been published and whether any breaches have occurred.